JYU-IBA/jibal/INSTALL.md

 ## Installation instructions for Microsoft Windows 10:

 1. Install Build tools for [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/)
     - note that full MSVC is not necessary, only the build tools!
+    - MSVC 2022 is not tested, might work
     - also earlier versions (MSVC 2017 and MSVC 2015) can be installed using the same installer
     - other compilers that work with CMake should work too, but are not tested on Windows
 2. Install [CMake](https://cmake.org/download/)
-    - Latest stable is always preferred (3.19.6 at the time of writing this)
+    - Latest stable is always preferred (3.25.1 at the time of writing this)
     - Allow the installer to add CMake to PATH for convenience
 3. Install [Git](https://git-scm.com/download/win)
     - Other tools, e.g. GitHub Desktop can be used too